Abdohashem67/readme/README.md

 ## Distinctiveness and Complexity

-My final project is is a website called studemy which allows students all over the world to study study with each other by making them able to ask a question which they have a bug in while studing, also making them able to create a room which they can make a chat about specific topic or something they want to learn more about and also searching about rooms or questions by the user's name
+My final project is a website called studemy which allows people asks a questions about somethimg they have a bug with this may be done in other websites but my website also have the feature to make chatting rooms and talk about speciefic topic,this project made by using django also i used fontawesome and bootstrap libraries

 ## Documentation